yumoL/cybersecurity-project2/README.md

 03/23-12:49:51.617427  [**] [1:2019284:1] ET ATTACK_RESPONSE Output of id command from HTTP server [**] [Classification: Potentially Bad Traffic] [Priority: 2] {TCP} 172.28.128.3:54688 -> 172.28.128.1:4444
 ```
 ### Unidentified Attack 1: Docker Daemon Local Privilege Escalation
-As mentioned in the [known exploits](https://stuffwithaurum.com/2020/04/17/metasploitable-3-linux-an-exploitation-guide/), the docker daemon running on the target mahcine exposes an unprotected TCP socket.
+As mentioned in the [known exploits](https://stuffwithaurum.com/2020/04/17/metasploitable-3-linux-an-exploitation-guide/), the Docker daemon running on the target mahcine exposes an unprotected TCP socket.
 We can use the session obtained from the attack on Unreal IRCd as this session is running by a user who is in docker group.
 First we keep the obtained session running on background:
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/ircd-background.png)
 Then we can exploit this vulnerability using the “exploit/linux/local/docker_daemon_privilege_escalation” module.:
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/docker-exploit.png)